 Notifications will be emailed to all authors by late June, regardless of the status of their submission.
 The corresponding authors are requested to check their inbox and spam as the notification will be sent to the email address they confirmed during the submission process.
 Any enquiries are to be sent to firstname.lastname@example.org.

 The 51st Union World Conference on Lung Health is pleased to offer a series of late-breaker sessions on tuberculosis, HIV-TB and diabetes, and lung health.
-Late-breaker abstract submissions will open in early July and close by the end of that month.
+Late-breaker abstract submission will be open from 20 July to 20 August.